ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 ~~~~~~~~~~~~~~

 Under ``LinearTypes``, the arrow type is decorated with a different kind of
 information: multiplicity.
-Happily, multiplicities are only used in *types*,
-whereas matchabilities only appear in *kinds*.
-As a result, these features are
-in theory completely orthogonal.
-In practice, types and kinds share the same
-syntax in GHC, and so it is possible to write down an unmatchable linear kind
-arrow, although such kinds will not have interesting inhabitants.
-In any case,
+Other than syntactic considerations and somewhat
-there is no interaction between matchability and multiplicity.
+overlapping implementations, there is no interaction between matchability and
+multiplicity.

 Dependent Haskell
 ~~~~~~~~~~~~~~~~~

 Finally, a few words on future compatibility.
-The ``UnsaturatedTypefamilies`` extension is compatible with Dependent Haskell, indeed tracking matchability information is already part of design for Dependent Haskell (for more details see Section 4.2 of `Richard Eisenberg's thesis <https://richarde.dev/papers/2016/thesis/eisenberg-thesis.pdf>`_).
+The ``UnsaturatedTypeFamilies`` extension is compatible with Dependent Haskell, indeed tracking matchability information is already part of design for Dependent Haskell (for more details see Section 4.2 of `Richard Eisenberg's thesis <https://richarde.dev/papers/2016/thesis/eisenberg-thesis.pdf>`_).
 Nevertheless, some of the choices in this proposal were made to ease the